kheina/OpenConMan/readme.md

-OpenConMan is a simple web application to create and manage containerized services
+Open Container Manager is a simple web application to create and manage containerized services and other basic web server functionality